davidtucker/cdk-webapp-tools/README.md

 CDK Construct that enables you to build and deploy a web application to an S3 bucket.

-This includes the ability to execute a command that you specify (such as `npm build`) to build your application.
+This includes the ability to execute a command that you specify (such as `npm build` or `yarn build`) to build your application.
 If you are on Mac or Linux, it will attempt to run that locally before launching Docker to build.

 [Documentation](API.md#cdk-webapp-config-webappdeployment)